-Most College of Technology Master's Degree Plans of Study must contain a capstone/synthesis requirement that is either a Directed Project or a Thesis.
-A comparison of these two requirements is presented in section 7.0.
-When completing the EPOS, XXX 598 or XXX698 is not shown in the list of courses.
+Most College of Technology master's degree Plans of Study must contain a capstone/synthesis requirement that is either a directed project or a thesis.
+A comparison of these two requirements is presented in section 7.0 of this handbook.
+When completing the EPOS, XXX 598 or XXX 698 is not shown in the list of courses.
 Instead, these courses (and associated credits) are acknowledged in the notes field.
 For example, the notes field may include the following:

-"The student will complete 6 credit hours of TECH 698 to satisfy the thesis requirement."
+"The student will complete six (6) credit hours of TECH 698 to satisfy the thesis requirement."